tramanh06/tramanh06.github.io/_pages/about.md

   * Distinction Award for 2013-2014 and 2015-2016

 * **Dean's List 2014/2015**
-  * Awarded to top 5% Performing Students in the cohort
+  * Awarded to top 5% performing students in the cohort

 * **Infocomm Development Authority (IDA) Talent Development Scholarship**
-  * Sponsor for technical courses and award grants to Outstanding Computing students
+  * Awarded grants and sponsorship for technical courses and to outstanding computing students

 * **ASEAN Undergraduate Scholarship**
-  * 4-year Full Scholarship (2012-2016) to study at any Undergraduate University in Singapore
+  * 4-year Full-ride Scholarship (2012-2016) to study at any Undergraduate University in Singapore

 * **NTU Academic Excellence Scholarship**
   * Awards and grants for Top-scorer students in the School of Computer Engineering